JDelemar/Docker/AlpineNginxRedirectHttpsx2NodeSites/README.md

 ### Notes
 This project produces 3 docker images and containers:
   - 1 nginx container
-  - 2 nodejs containers displaying two separate nodejs sites
+  - 2 nodejs containers displaying two separate nodejs sites (site1 is using http, site2 is using https).
+Both sites will use the nginx certificates

 You reach the nodejs containers through nginx
 Nginx redirects all http requests to https